tsea83-g34/TSEA83_Hardware/README.md

 # TSEA83 Hardware
-Repository for the hardware structure for TSEA83 project.
+Repository for the hardware structure for TSEA83 project group 34.

-The file 'main.vhd' is the main file that links the components together.
+Members of this project are Angus Lothian, Bence Nagy, Justus Karlsson, and Henrik Nilsson of D2.b at Linköping University.

 ## Block diagram
 ![Block diagram](blockdiagram.jpg "Block Diagram")